shadxx7/react-blog/README.md

 npm install
 ```

-* This will clone the repo and install all the dependencies required to run the mockup
+* This will clone the repo and install all the dependencies required to run the mockup.

 ```bash
 npm start